 Key contact: Dr. Steve Kelley (Dept. of Forest Biomaterials)

 Southern Fire Exchange (SFE) is a regional fire science delivery program, representing the southeastern United States.
 The SFE is a member of the national network of knowledge exchange consortia, funded by the Joint Fire Science Program.
 The Joint Fire Science Program funds scientific research on wildland fires and distributes results to help policymakers, fire managers, and practitioners make sound decisions.
 The regional consortia were established to accelerate the awareness, understanding, and adoption of fire science information within ecologically similar regions.
-The SFE is end-user driven, so please provide feedback about your fire-related information needs and opportunities.

 Key contact: Dr. Joe Roise